-Apart from inmates who receive treatment daily, cases brought in daily by SGACC's ambulance service are treated and homed in the IPD.
-People who cannot affort to pay treatment charges are also provided free treatment and temporary hospitalisation for their animals in the IPD.
+They receive treatment daily, and cases brought by SGACC's ambulance service are also treated and homed in the IPD.
+People who cannot afford to pay treatment charges for animals are receive free treatment and temporary hospitalisation for their animals in the IPD.

 The IPD has ICU centres for both large and small animals where seriously wounded and sick animals are treated and lodged.
 The small animal ICU is equipped with 2 treatment rooms and 20 kennels.
 The ambulance brings in cases to the respective ICU for treatment and shelter.

-Dental hygiene for dogs is often overlooked.
-People just seem to expect dogs to have bad breath.
-Not true.
-Dental care is just as important to a dog’s overall health as nutrition and exercise.
-SGACC has newly introduced dental equipment to test, clean and treat canine teeth.
-Doctors have been especially trained to operate these state of the art machines and the Centre offers free dental check ups to all patients to avert or cure dental disease.
+Dental hygiene for dogs is often overlooked but dental care is just as important to a dog’s overall health as nutrition and exercise.
+We have dental equipment to test, clean and treat canine teeth and our doctors have been trained to operate these state-of-the-art machines.

-SGACC encourages people to care for and rescue street animals.
-People who cannot afford to pay for veterinary care for their animals are given free treatment.
-People who find and bring in animals that need treatment are also not charged.
-SGACC provides X-rays, ultrasound examinations and if necessary, surgery.
-On an average, SGACC treats 20-25 such charity cases a day.
+We encourage people to care for and rescue street animals, and we provide free treatment to animals brought in from the street to be treated.
+People who cannot afford to pay for veterinary care for their animals are also given free treatment.
+SGACC provides x-rays, ultrasound examinations and if necessary, also surgery.
+20-25 such charity cases are treated everyday.

-At SGACC we understand the grief of losing a companion animal.
-SGACC offers one of Delhi's only burial grounds for animals.
-Our caring staff provides burial services for pets in a quiet secluded part of the premises.
+At SGACC, we understand the grief of losing a companion animal and offer one of Delhi's only burial grounds for animals.
 Graves are freshly dug and the animal laid to rest in the presence of the owner.
 A fee is charged for this service.
-SGACC clients are entitled to a reduced fee.
-Space allowing, SGACC is contemplating offering saplings to owners to plant in memory of their companion animal.
+Space allowing, SGACC plans to offer saplings to owners to plant in memory of their companion animal.

-Your stipulated donation goes to fund SGACC's free services for needy animals.
-In this way your pet helps to grant a new lease of life to other animals.
+The donation helps us give free treatment to needy animals and you and your pet grants a new lease of life to other animals.

 We also encourage you to adopt another animal.
 The best way to remember your pet is to open your heart and home to another and relive the joy of sharing and caring.
-When you are ready to adopt another animal, SGACC is glad to help you choose from among its many inmates.
-A homeless animal would get a good home and you'd get a best friend for free!
+When you are ready to adopt another animal, SGACC is glad to help you choose from among its many animals.
+A homeless animal would get a good home and you'd get a best friend for free.

-SGACC offers free training and internship opportunities to veterinary students, outstation doctors and staff from other shelters.
-In the past, SGACC has organised foreign veterinarian specialists to conduct training sessions on assorted subjects like avian medicine, fracture wounds and so on.
+We offer free training and internship opportunities to veterinary students, outstation doctors, and staff from other shelters.
+In the past, we have organised training sessions on subjects like avian medicine and fracture wounds, conducted by foreign veterinarian specialists.